kuldeepJadhav/steroids/_posts/steroids_npm/2013-08-21-troubleshooting-connectivity.markdown

 platforms: Android, iOS
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/2-tooling/contents/61-troubleshooting-scanner-connectivity-issues).
+This guide has been moved to docs.appgyver.com, find it [here](http://docs.appgyver.com/tooling/cli/connect-screen/troubleshooting-scanner-connectivity/).